gavraq/credit-project/README.md

      ```
    - Frontend startup instructions are in the `frontend/` folder (see relevant README or documentation).

+## Dashboard UI (Task 10)

+- The Request Tracking Dashboard is implemented as a React + Material-UI application in the `frontend/` directory.
+- Features a standardized top navigation bar, summary cards, filter/search controls, and a requests table.
+- The dashboard is the main interface for tracking credit workflow requests and statuses.
+- Files impacted: `frontend/src/components/TopNavBar.js`, `frontend/src/components/RequestTrackingDashboard.js`, `frontend/src/App.js`.
+- Advanced features (charts, timeline, activity feed, API integration, pagination, and real-time updates) are planned and partially scaffolded.
+- See `Documentation/Task_10_Documentation.md` for a detailed summary of the implementation, impacted files, and next steps.

 ## Documentation

 - The `Documentation/` folder contains detailed documentation for each major project task and milestone.